-Purchaser's rights You have two business days to cancel your agreement to subscribe for Class A Shares.
+Purchaser's rights You have two business days to cancel your agreement to purchase these securities.
 If there is a investment (see "Risk Factors").

-No securities regulatory authority has assessed the merits of these securities or reviewed this offering memorandum.
+No securities regulatory authority has assessed the merits of these securities or reviewed this Offering Memorandum.
 Any representation to the contrary is an offence.
 This is a risky